 - While the US dollar will continue to benefit from its safe-haven status at certain points of heightened volatility in 2023, we expect to see non-democratic alliance countries increasingly seeking to diversify away from the dollar.

-- We believe it is likely that post Covid, China will double down on its efforts towards manufacturing its own effective semiconductors and make convergence with the West a national effort.
+- It is likely that post Covid, China will double down on its efforts towards manufacturing its own effective semiconductors and make convergence with the West a national effort.

-- The decade ahead could see a substantial increase in defense spending by democratic countries, with global defense spending expected to double by 2030.
+- The decade ahead could see a substantial increase in defence spending by democratic countries, with global defence spending expected to double by 2030.

-- In our view, global defense stocks should remain an attractive place to invest.
-Furthermore, many companies involved in defense and space technology may also prosper.
+- In our view, global defence stocks should remain an attractive place to invest.
+Furthermore, many companies involved in defence and space technology may also prosper.

 Central banks and governments in most developing economies, by contrast, had demonstrated far more conservatism and moderation.
 If inflation was to be the economic fallout from the Ukraine war, one of the principal political fallouts emerged in the shape of China’s reluctance to condemn Russia for its actions.
 In fact, with Russia’s invasion coming merely four days after the Beijing Winter Olympics ended, it appeared to most observers that President Xi had explicitly endorsed Russia’s actions.
 Although the relationship of the two powers is undoubtedly closer following the event, China’s response has been one of caution and trepidation about providing explicit support to Russia for fear of inviting secondary sanctions.